Rock Steady

 Most people: Freeze, or try to lighten the mood with humor, or escalate defensively.

-Rock Steady response: You recognize the turning point, address the point without emotional charge, and reset the frame.
+Rock Steady response: You recognize the turning point, make the concerns negotiable, and reset the frame.

 Moment #2